AeroBeat-Workouts/aerobeat-docs/README.md

 # aerobeat-docs
-Documentation for the AeroBeat platform
+Public design and technical documentation in `mkdocs` format for the AeroBeat platform.

 ## Local Development